wangzhg/config-repo/readme.txt

 This repo is test for  spring cloud config
-Git is a free software
+Git is a free software yayay!!!
 Distributed under the GPL
 Git has a mutable index called stage.
 Git tracks changes of files.